Frequently Asked Questions About the GACE® Assessments

 - How do I know which assessments to take?

-To find out which GACE assessments you should register for, please visit the Georgia Professional Standards Commission (GaPSC) website.
+Further information about educator testing requirements is available on the Georgia Professional Standards Commission (GaPSC) website.
 The GaPSC website explains which assessments are necessary for certification in your specific field of study and provides contact information for the GaPSC Certification Division.
 Some assessments include more than one test.
 You may take each individual test at separate administrations, or, for assessments that offer a combined test format, you may take the combined version at one administration.

 - Where do I find information on test centers, test dates, and deadlines?